iTrooz/nmap-appimage/README.md

 # nmap AppImage

-This is a self-contained package of nmap, ncat, and nping
+This is a self-contained package of nmap, ncat, and nping, built in Ubuntu 16.04

 I made this so it could be uploaded/used easily on compromised hosts (in CTF/similar of course)